Explore by Topic

-It’s essential to create a complete view of your supply chain, from the companies that produce raw materials and inputs all the way through to the Tier 1 suppliers that deliver parts or inventory to your organisation.
+It’s essential to create a complete view of your supply chain, from the companies that produce raw materials and inputs all the way through to the Tier 1 suppliers that deliver parts or inventory to your organization.

 For basic supply chain mapping, you should start by identifying stakeholders for each stage of your supply chain.
-(It can help to get input from other departments in your organisation, so you don’t overlook any suppliers.)
+(It can help to get input from other departments in your organization, so you don’t overlook any suppliers.)
 Where are they located?
 Who are the key points of contact?
 What value do they add, and how much does it cost?
 How long does it take each link of the supply chain to do its part?

-There are new software solutions that can help map all the links in a supply chain, but the crucial ingredients are actually communication and trust with your vendors, who must be willing to share information about their suppliers, too.
+There are new software solutions that can help map all the links in a supply chain, but the crucial ingredients are actually communication and trust with your vendors, which must be willing to share information about their suppliers, too.

 It’s been one of the biggest lessons of the past few years: Relying on just one or two suppliers for an essential step in your supply chain might be more efficient, but if there’s an unexpected crisis — like a pandemic-related lockdown or a natural disaster — it could be enough to drastically slow or even shut down your supply chain.